 Kuala Lumpur is lovingly referred to as KL, or sometimes Koala Lumpur;) for those who are new to this city.
 It is the national capital and it is the largest city in Malaysia.
 The name Kuala Lampur means “muddy confluence”, and it likely refers to the joining together of the Gombak and Klang rivers directly within KL.
 The city’s success began as a tin mining locale, and as it was the northernmost spot that made for easy boat transportation on the Gombak River, it became a meeting place and soon flourished.
 But beyond that, there is a famous giant cave there that attracts rock climbers from around the world – Batu Caves!

 Batu Caves and Rock Climbing Go Hand in Hand

-Batu Caves is a stellar rock climbing location.
-There are a total of 3 walls at Batu Caves with varying routes and levels of difficulty.
+Batu Caves is a stellar rock climbing location in South East Asia.
+There are a total of 3 walls and crags at Batu Caves with varying routes and levels of difficulty.
 For example, Damai Wall has over 30 routes with up to 4 pitches.
 There are many routes tailored towards beginners, which makes this a perfect climbing spot for climbers wanting to get more experience on natural rock.
 This also means that Damai Wall is often very busy, so plan ahead!

 Nanyang Wall is the second wall for rock climbing at Batu Caves.
 It stands directly in front of the shops at the main road of the caves.
 Most routes are shorter, below 30m long, and some routes also offer multiple pitches with varying levels of difficulty.
 The approach to the wall takes little effort as it is located directly next to an open-bay car park.
 Nanyang Wall, like all rock climbing at Batu Caves, offers great views!

 Finally, Nyamuk Wall is an east facing wall and features spectacular scenery in the morning with the sun.
 The difficulty here ranges and features many advanced routes.
 There are 3 sections to the wall with multiple routes per section.
-Nyamuk Wall is of course free to access, and it is advised that you take care to properly dispose of any rubbish and take all of your belongings with you.
+Nyamuk Wall is, of course, free to access, and it is advised that you take care to properly dispose of any rubbish and take all of your belongings with you.
 Getting to Nyamuk Wall takes 10 minutes by car past the entrance of Batu Caves, to the Jalan TIB 3 road where you can approach the wall.

-Culture and Accessibility to the Caves
+Culture and Accessibility

 In recent months, the Batu Caves in KL have undergone a face lift!
 In August of 2018, the Batu Caves opened again to the public and they now boast an extra addition.
 The exterior facade, as well as the 272 steps to Batu Caves, feature a new coat of color like never before!
 The renovation culminated in a Maha Kumbabishegam consecration ceremony that was held on August 31, 2018.
 This ceremony is very special; it only occurs either after renovations or every 12 years.